ExchangeUnion/xud/instructions-for-devs.md

 ## 1. Install

 First, clone the repository from GitHub and install dependencies.
+Make sure to have minimum `nodejs` v8.11.3 installed.
+If not the case, checkout [the official instructions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

 Developers & Testers:
 ```bash